luceat-lux-vestra/alfred-tabs-improved/README.md

 ## Changes
 > Publish extensions to [AMO](https://addons.mozilla.org/en-US/firefox/addon/alfred-tabs-ff/) and ~~[AOC]()~~
-> Add `tabs.alfredworkflow` and `tabs-with-node-binary.alfredworkflow` for someone don't have/wanna node/npm
+> Add `tabs.alfredworkflow` and `tabs-pkg.alfredworkflow` for someone don't have/wanna node/npm
 > Feature support `Firefox`, `Opera` with browser extension.
 > Update list all tabs first you input keyword `t`, which means `argument optional` in Alfred
 > Update supported browsers work with JXA(applescript) e.g `Yandex`, `Vivaldi` and variants of `Safari` and `Chrome`.